-Etymologically-minded readers might have already drawn the connection between the sulfury smell of the crucifer and this important phytonutrient.
-Sulforaphane not only promotes and induces your body’s natural detoxing capabilities, but it also supports your immune system, and it's anti-inflammatory to boot.
+Etymologically-minded readers might have already noticed the link between the sulfury smell of the crucifer and this important phytonutrient.
+But sulforaphane isn't just what made that overcooked cafeteria broccoli so, uh, unappetizing (or, as our sixth-grade selves said... farty.)
+Sulforaphane promotes and induces your body’s natural detoxing capabilities, and it also supports your immune system.
+Plus, it's anti-inflammatory to boot.

-Sulforaphane hasn’t gotten much press to date, but this has nothing to do with its powerful health benefits.
+Sulforaphane may not have gotten much press to date, but this has nothing to do with its powerful health benefits.

 “Sulforaphane is not as widely known, as it influences complex mechanisms at the molecular level,” explains Brian Cornblatt, PhD, Medical Director at Nutramax Laboratories and Avmacol.
 “The phytochemical’s name is also quite complicated to say; it would be far easier to describe as ‘the health benefits of broccoli.’”

 Say it with us: sul-for-a-phane.
 Good?
 Now let's get down to brass tacks.